 What are you talking about?
 Your songs will be left behind?
 Death asks the poet, before he takes him with him.

 I don’t know, he replies.
-There is one thing I know: Sometimes, as I was singing I found eternity.
+But there is one thing I do know: Sometimes, as I was singing I found eternity.

 Alice failed to commit suicide.
 The movie is bookended before she was landed in a clinic together with other lost people, who live without a self, without an identity.